 If you wish to give online via Paypal, please click this button:

 You can still mail in a check or cash to the church office.
 We will be collecting mail and depositing offerings every week.

 You can mail your offering to our church office:

 Tequesta, FL 33469

 You can also have your bank make contributions automatically from your bank account.
-If you are interested in automatic giving, please contact the church office at 561-746-5161 or email Vivienne at email@example.com.
+If you are interested in automatic giving, please click the Donate button above to use PayPal, contact the church office at 561-746-5161, or email Kelly at firstname.lastname@example.org.